joaocarvalhoopen/TTS_-_Text_to_Speech_on_Linux_with_natural_voice/README.md

 # TTS - Text to Speech on Linux with natural voice
-A fast method for the text that you select, PDF or EPUB.
+A fast method for the text that you select, Text, PDF or EPUB.

 ## Description